Suune: Task Management

 Process Leading to a Clear and Accessible Solution

-Improved UI Consistency and Accessibility
+UI Consistency + Accessibility

 Layout Explorations + Iterations